 Secondary risks associated with the conceptual restoration designs include the potential for navigational hazards and impacts to NAS Pensacola flight operations due to the presence of large birds utilizing the marsh habitat.
 The navigational hazard posed by emergent breakwaters and subtidal reefs is of lesser concern since they will be located inside the Navy's marked exclusion zone.
 However, the subtidal reefs may still require visible, above water signage for safety reasons, particularly given their proximity to the Intracoastal Waterway and Pensacola Pass.
 The creation of any new emergent structure has the potential to attract large birds.
 The use of headland rock breakwaters along the shoreline should minimize this concern.
-Being adjacent to one another and having similar elevations, the presence of rock structures should serve as no greater an attractive nuisance for large birds.
+Being adjacent to one another and having similar elevations, the presence of rock structures should serve as no greater an attractive nuisance for large birds as the existing sandy beach.
+Markers/signage for the subtidal reefs may attract large birds.
 There are caps and other devices that can be added to pilings and signs in order to dissuade the use of large birds.
 Additional bird abatement techniques could be explored if NAS considers the risk to be unacceptable.